naserdamer/SMDD-Synthetic-Face-Morphing-Attack-Detection-Development-dataset/README.md

 The training data split of the SMDD data can be downloaded from this [LINK](https://drive.google.com/file/d/1I6x_gWtu3WxOloK8k-tecXjV3XsRPYYO/view?usp=sharing) (please share your name, affiliation, and official email in the request form).

-The testing data split of the SMDD data can be downloaded from: (to be uploaded)
+The testing data split of the SMDD data can be downloaded from: [LINK](https://drive.google.com/file/d/1V8libhAEMOL77gtUDtcruHIKBUy8ks6y/view?usp=share_link) (please share your name, affiliation, and official email in the request form)

 The pretrained weight of MixFaceNet-MAD model on SMDD training data can be downloaded from this [LINK](https://drive.google.com/file/d/1qw6YZ3cpaa9UK2-hRfzKWx5rPvRo0h63/view?usp=sharing) (please share your name, affiliation, and official email in the request form).